notwopr/siddapp/README.md

 4. **Install the App**: Tap on the downloaded APK file.
 A prompt will appear asking you to confirm the installation.
 Review permissions and tap on "Install" to proceed with the installation.

+###  Feedback

+Feedback is always welcome and appreciated.
+Thank you for helping us build this app!

 ## Copyright and License

 © 2025 David Choi.
 All rights reserved.